shuklak13/Statistics/notes/Correlation_Regression.md

 #### Dichotomous Correlations
 * one of the two variables is binary
 * 2 Categories:
-	1. point-biserial correlation - dichotomy is discrete (pregnant or not)
+	1. point-biserial correlation - dichotomy is discrete (ex: pregnant or not)
 		* this is the same as Pearson's Correlation Coefficient r
 	2. biserial correlation - dichotomy has underlying continuous distribution (passing vs failing exam)
 		* `biserial correlation = r * sqrt(pq)/ y`